kinderyj/k8s-scheduler-framework-demo/README.md

 Note that the feature scheduler framework in kubernetes 1.15 is in alpha, and this feature will not graduate to Beta in 1.17/1.18.

-For the progress of the scheduler framework, please refer to the （[enhancements] (https://github.com/kubernetes/enhancements/issues/624))
+For the progress of the scheduler framework, please refer to the [enhancements](https://github.com/kubernetes/enhancements/issues/624)

 ## Get Started